Ph.D. Qualifying Examination

 - Be in good academic standing with the department, the college, and the university.

-- Complete at least four 500-level computer science courses at MSU, included CSCI 532 (Algorithms) and CSCI 538 (Computability).
+- Complete at least four 500-level computer science courses at MSU, including CSCI 532 (Algorithms) and CSCI 538 (Computability).

 - Prepare a written bibliography report covering recent research on an area of potential interest.
 Guidelines for preparing this report can be found here: phd-biblio.html

-- Present a public seminar on the research area covered by his or her bibliography report, highlighting key results and open research questions.
+- Present a public seminar on the research area covered by the bibliography report, highlighting key results and open research questions.

-- Take a closed oral examination with his or her Ph.D. committee, covering topics related to the bibliography report and items arising from the MS comprehensive examination (if the student took the MS comprehensive).
+- Take a closed oral examination with their Ph.D. committee, covering topics related to the bibliography report and items arising from the MS comprehensive examination (if the student took the MS comprehensive).

 Timeline: The qualifier must be passed within two years of being fully admitted into the Ph.D. program, regardless of the student's course load.
 The faculty strongly advises that the qualifier be taken at the end of the first year following being fully admitted into the Ph.D. program.